vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 *table*

-The name of the table to lookup.
-This must point to a table specified in the config file eg `tables.csv_file`.
-Both functions are generic over all Table types.
+The name of the enrichment table to lookup.
+This must point to a table specified in the config file eg `enrichment_tables.csv_file`.
+Both functions are generic over all table types.

 *condition*